 Leveraging social proof is another tactic you can use to help spur shoppers to make a purchase.
 Fill up product pages and even abandon cart emails with testimonials from other happy customers and reviews of specific products to help communicate the value of your products.

 Some customers complained they have restricted payment options and would, thus, abandon their goods because they can not pay.
 This frustrates a buyer and loses important revenue from your eCommerce shop.

-Credit card payment options were used to be popular, but today customers have more choices of paying for products online than ever before.
+Credit card payment options used to be popular, but today customers have more choices of paying for products online than ever before.
 PayPal is still going strong, however mobile payment systems such as Apple Pay or Google Wallet are becoming increasingly favorable with younger shoppers in particular.

 Offering more payment choices minimizes or removes another possible excuse for a customer’s cart abandonment and moving the company elsewhere.
 Of course, the more you make payment decisions, the more trouble it will be for you as a company owner.